Pennsylvania Department of Health

 Name: BLDG 02 (WANAMAKER & MCCRACKEN) - Component: 02 - Tag: 0923

-Based on observation and interview, it was determined the facility failed to maintain portable oxygen cylinders on one of two floors.
+Based on observation and interview, it was determined the facility failed to maintain portable oxygen cylinders on two of two floors.

 Findings include: